-The Fall season is very similar to the summer season since WSHS Crew does not run an official training program.
+Fall is very similar to the summer season since WSHS Crew does not run an official training program.
 As with all the other seasons, rowing in the fall is not required for students who are hoping to row in the spring.
 However, the fall season does provide additional opportunities for skills improvement.

 Options include rowing from the Oxford Boathouse in Lake Ridge Park with the Prince William Crew Association (PWCA), and from the Sandy Run Rowing Facility in Fairfax County with Stillwater Rowing and Resilient Rowing clubs.
 Each offer programs for novice and experienced rowers.
 In general, the fall season, September to November, is a great way to improve skills before the competitive spring season.